 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-- 1. Looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St Joseph's, Wallasey (see notes 3&11) - 3.
-Other Catholic children. (see note 3) - 4.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 4)
+- 1. Looked after and previously looked after children. (see notes 2) - 2.
+Catholic children who are resident in the parish of St Joseph's, Wallasey (see notes 3, 9 &10)